 Students who have earned a semester grade point average between 3.50-3.99 in at least 9 credit hours are recognized for their accomplishment.
 The Honor Roll is published at the end of each semester.

+Phi Theta Kappa recognizes and encourages scholarship among two-year college students.
+To achieve this purpose, Phi Theta Kappa provides opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars and for stimulation of interest in continuing academic excellence.
 Students with a cumulative GPA of 3.5 or higher after earning 12 credit hours at Donnelly are eligible for initiation into Phi Theta Kappa.
 This international honor society for community colleges combines academic excellence with community service.
 Members of Phi Theta Kappa are eligible to enroll in the Honors Seminar offered each spring semester.

 EN 193: Spanish Studies: Honors Seminar (1 credit)